isomerpages/mof-svp/pages/faq.md

 It is an application programming interface (API) developed by the Government to interface with businesses’ digital commercial platforms.
 The 'middleware' is also designed to address Government’s needs (e.g. financial governance and data reconciliation).

-### 3. Do businesses need to login to the “middleware”?
+### 3. Do businesses need to login to the 'middleware'?

 There is no need for businesses to login to the 'middleware'.
 The 'middleware' will interface at the backend with businesses’ commercial digital platform.